General anaesthesia for caesarean section

 • High volatile concentration → reduce agent, supplement with opioids after delivery, consider adjuncts

-• Treat: oxygen, check depth, fluids judiciously, phenylephrine/ephedrine boluses or infusion; consider adrenaline if anaphylaxis
+• Treat: oxygen, check depth, fluids judiciously, phenylephrine/ephedrine boluses or infusion, consider adrenaline if anaphylaxis

 Discuss the conduct of general anaesthesia for caesarean section.
 Include preparation, induction, maintenance, and postoperative care.